The power of reviews and how to get good ones

 by team Holly & Co

 Is it still worth growing your mailing list?
-Are emails still relevant even though they feel old-fashioned in contrast with the social media space?
-Although it might feel like people’s inboxes and concentration spans have reached saturation point, in a recent survey, 49% of people said they want to hear from their favourite brands on a weekly basis.
-Get your email marketing right, and you will build a dedicated following that actively looks out for the arrival of your newsletters and regular updates.
+Are emails still relevant even though they feel old-fashioned in contrast with the fast-paced and ever-changing social media space?
+The quick and simple answer is yes – it’s not just about Instagram Reels, LIVEs and TikToks.
+It might feel like people’s inboxes and concentration spans have reached saturation point – and we’re being told (surprise, surprise, by the apps themselves) that consumers just want to scroll through quick, easily digestible video content on social media.
+But in a survey last year, 49% of people said they wanted to hear from their favourite brands on a weekly basis.
+So, get your email marketing right, and you will build a dedicated following that actively looks out for the arrival of your newsletters and regular updates.

 Make your emails matter